 This course enlists community partners to join Kenyon students in collaboratively designing and executing sociological research projects of clear benefit to their organization.
 Students will collaborate in groups to make substantive contributions to problems or issues in the greater Knox County community.
 The range of partner organizations may include those addressing public and environmental health, natural resources management and sustainability, social welfare and services, community infrastructure and planning and local economic development.
 Class meetings will take diverse formats, including occasional field trips (campus transport provided), guest speakers, group planning sessions, short lectures and lab/ group work sessions.
 This counts toward the methods requirement for the major.
 Prerequisite: 100-level sociology course and SOCY 271 and sophomore standing.
 Offered every year.

 This course offers students an introduction to sociological demography paired with training in research methods relevant to applied planning and policy situations.
 It explores demography’s contributions to the study of race, health, gender, inequality and migration, as well as the central foci of formal demography.
 This counts toward the methods requirement for the major.
-Prerequisite: 100-level sociology course or permission of instructor.
+Prerequisite: 100-level sociology course, and SOCY 271 or LGLS 371 or permission of instructor.
 Offered every other year.

 This course critically examines several genres of literature on the social roles of men and women at both the social-psychological and structural levels of society.
 We will discuss, in particular, how gender relates to concepts such as socialization, attitudes, interpersonal behavior, work roles and stratification by race, sexuality and class; and social problems that arise as a result of gender inequality.
-This counts toward the culture and identity or institutions and change requirement for the major and also counts toward the African Diaspora Studies, Law and Society, and Women and Gender Studies Concentrations.
+This counts toward the culture and identity or institutions and change requirement for the major and also counts toward the African diaspora studies, law and society, and women's and gender studies concentrations.
 Prerequisite: junior standing or permission of instructor.
 Offered every two to three years.

 The primary objective of this course is to pursue a comprehensive examination of contemporary issues which determine social stratification in the United States and, thereby, impact public policy and societal values.
 Some topics that may be addressed are race relations in the United States, gender, work, family, sexuality, poverty and religion.
 Topics may vary from semester to semester, but they will be of importance to any discussion of the institutional forces that govern our society.
 Prerequisite: junior standing or permission of the instructor.
 Offered every two to three years.